-Anna Bayona is an Assistant Professor in the Department of Economics, Finance and Accounting at ESADE.
+Anna Bayona is Associate Professor in the Department of Economics, Finance and Accounting at ESADE.
 She holds a Ph.D. from IESE Business School (Barcelona, Spain) and a B.A. in Mathematics and M.Phil. in Economics, both from the University of Cambridge (UK).
 She has been awarded several scholarships based on merit, including the prestigious Gates Cambridge Scholarship.

 Her current research focuses on the role of incomplete information in markets.
 The main objective of her research is to understand how individuals use information in market contexts, both theoretically and experimentally.
 In so doing, she hopes to bridge the gap between theoretical models and experimental research.
 She has conducted research on the relationship between transparency and welfare, on the strategic behaviour in markets where traders compete in supply functions, and on the interaction of sophisticated and naïve traders.
 Her research has implications for the design of more efficient and effective markets.